- Undergraduate Students

 Accommodation for International Students

-- Students are able to express a preference on their accommodation booking forms – if they wish to live with other international students or students of the same nationality, we will do our best to facilitate this.
-Alternatively, they can request a room in a flat with students from the UK.
+- Students are able to express a preference on their accommodation booking forms.
+If they wish to live with other international students or students of the same nationality, the university will try to facilitate this.

 - Students are able to stay on campus during the winter and spring holidays and are not required to vacate their rooms during these vacations.